allaboutapps/integresql/README.md

     Note over Testrunner,IntegreSQL: Some other testrunner / process has already recreated <br/> this PostgreSQL template database identified by this hash<br/> (or is currently doing it), you can just consider<br/> the template ready at this point.

     Note over Testrunner,PostgreSQL: You can now get isolated test databases for this hash from the pool!

+    loop Each test
+      Testrunner->>IntegreSQL: GetTestDatabase: GET /api/v1/templates/:hash/tests
+      Testrunner->>PostgreSQL:
+    end

 ```